Car Dealer Fraud Attorneys

 Auto dealer fraud is rampant in the sale of used and new vehicles.
 New and used vehicle dealers have many methods to lie, cheat, or steal from you.
 All of these schemes have one purpose–to hide from you the truth about what you are buying.
 Many times it has something to do with concealing an unsavory history of the vehicle.

-How Do I Know if the Dealer is Lying, Cheating, or Stealing?
+How Do I Know if the Dealer Lied, Cheated, or Stole?

 Many buyers of used vehicles immediately assume the dealer sold them a “lemon” when they drive off the lot and shortly thereafter begin to have problems.
 Oklahoma, unfortunately, is prime territory for dealers to sell vehicles that were declared lemons in other states without disclosing that fact when they resell them to Oklahoma consumers.
 We call this lemon laundering and it is a form of car dealer fraud.